devx-cafe/devx.world/_events/2024/feb/toyota-way.md

 ---
-title: 'Workshop: The 14 managment principles of "The Toyota Way"'
+title: 'Workshop: The 14 management principles of "The Toyota Way"'
 layout: event2
 excerpt: At this workshop, we will go through each of the 14 management principles  in 'The Toyota Way' and through discussions, examples, team work we will try to put them in context."
-share: false
+author_profile: true
+author: Lars Kruse
 header:
   teaser: /assets/images/the-toyota-way_2x3.png
-sidebar:
-  - text: "[Sign up](https://www.eventbrite.dk/e/795883618327){: .btn .btn--success target='_blank'}"
 event:
   date: 2024-02-08
   image: /assets/images/the-toyota-way_2x3.png